chaboihenry/NNFS_Chap2-3_work/README.md

 - Real training uses smarter methods (gradient descent), but the principle is the same
 - Demonstrates that neural networks can learn by finding better weights

-### Chapter 7: Derivatives - The Math Behind Optimization
+### Chapter 7 & 8: Derivatives & Gradients - The Math Behind Optimization

 Chapter 7 focused on the mathematical foundation needed for proper optimization: derivatives and calculus.